The Swedes and Dill

 - In a small saucepan or pot, melt 2 tbsp of good quality butter.

 - To make the wet mixture add the whole egg to the bloomed yeast.
 Then, use a whisk or the whisk attachment on a stand mixer to incorporate.

 - Next, add the melted butter, fresh chopped dill, and cream cheese.
 Whisk again until the mixture is incorporated.

 - The onions are the last item to go into the wet mixture.
 The onions can be mixed with the paddle attachment of a stand mixer or folded using a rubber spatula.

 - In the mixing bowl of a stand mixer, combine the bread flour and salt.
 Next, attach the kneading hook attachment.

-- Make the dough; add ⅓ of the wet mixture into the dry mixture, lower the dough hook attachment, and start the stand mixer on low.
+- Make the dough; add ⅓ of the wet mixture into the dry mix, lower the dough hook attachment, and start the stand mixer on low.

-- After the first 1/3 is absorbed into the flour (about 1 minute), add another ⅔ and allow the dough hook to mix.
+- After the first 1/3 of the bread flour (mix about 1 minute), add another ⅔ and allow the dough hook to knead the bread.

 - Once the dough has come together (about 2-3 minutes), turn the mixer off.
 The dough will need to be worked by hand at this point.

 - Prepare the working surface with a light covering of flour, just enough to keep the dough from sticking.
 Turn the dough out onto the prepared surface and begin to knead the bread.
 Use the heel of your hand to push through the dough.